ComposableSecurity/SCSVS/README.md

 * Help to develop high-quality code of smart contracts.
 * Help to mitigate known vulnerabilities by design.
 * Provide a checklist for security reviewers.
-* Provide a clear and reliable assessment - **Security Health Factor** - of how secure smart contracts are in the relation to the percentage of SCSVS coverage.
+* Provide a clear and reliable assessment - **Compliance score** - of how secure smart contracts are in the relation to the percentage of SCSVS coverage.

 ## 🔥 Updates in v2 🔥